Bihar: FIR filed against 49 writers and filmmakers who appealed to PM Modi to stop mob lynchings

 According to unidentified police officials, the FIR was lodged in Muzaffarpur district under Indian Penal Code sections related to sedition, public nuisance, hurting religious feelings and insulting with an intent to provoke breach of peace.
 The charges were reportedly registered after an order by Chief Judicial Magistrate Surya Kant Tiwari, who ruled on a petition filed by advocate Sudhir Kumar Ojha.

 “The CJM had passed the order on August 20, accepting my petition upon the receipt of which an FIR was lodged today at the Sadar police station here,” the lawyer told PTI.
-Scroll.in has reached out to the police for a comment and will update the article when they reply.
+Scroll.in has reached out to Muzaffarpur Senior Superintendet of Police Manoj Kumar for a comment and will update the article when he replies.

 Some of the other prominent names who signed the letter are filmmakers Anurag Kashyap, Adoor Gopalakrishnan, Shyam Benegal, author Amit Chaudhuri, scholar Ashis Nandy, and actor Konkona Sen Sharma.